H0wdyW0R1D/Projects/README.md

 # **Overview**

-This is a simple repo containing some projects that I have worked on over time.
+- This is a simple repo containing some projects that I have worked on over time.
-Begining in third grade when my teacher introduced us through block-coding, I found a great creative outlet: coding.
+- Begining in third grade when my teacher introduced us through block-coding, I found a great creative outlet: ***CODING***
-I began making projects in scratch because I enjoyed it.
+- I began making projects in scratch because I enjoyed it.
-When I decided I needed to challenge myself more, I moved on to more proffesional coding languages.
+- When I decided I needed to challenge myself more, I moved on to more proffesional coding languages.
 Starting with Javascript, my understnding of code grew.
-More recently, I have begun learning other coding languages such as Python, Java, and C#.
+- More recently, I have begun learning other coding languages such as Python, Java, and C#.

 # **Coding Projects:**